GSteve-Paul/Exact/python/exact/README.md

 On Linux, [this script](https://gitlab.com/JoD/exact/-/blob/main/python/install_package.sh) should do the trick.
 On other systems, something similar should work.
-Make sure to have the Boost libraries (see dependencies) installed.
+Make sure to have the Boost libraries installed (see dependencies).

 ### Documentation